Seirdy/clogstats/README.md

 Features and Usage
 ------------------

-Weestats can sort channels by their number of messages or number of non-lurkers (i.e., the number of nicks that actually sent a message).
+Clogstats can sort channels by their number of messages or number of non-lurkers (i.e., the number of nicks that actually sent a message).
 It can also display the top most active nicks for each channel.